 Make sure to read my post What To See And Do In Bosa Sardinia.

 You will fall in love with Carloforte the minute you will see from the ferry, as you approach San Pietro island, where it is located.
 This gorgeous city of Tabarkine origins (the inhabitants landed there from Tabarka, a Tunisian island where Genoese merchants had settled centuries before) is incredibly colorful and photogenic.
 It’s alleys and staircases are quite the perfect photo spot.

-TIP: Head to Capo Sandalo for the best sunset photo opportunities.
+Head to Capo Sandalo for the best sunset photo opportunities.

 Make sure to read my guide to Carloforte.

 There is no doubt that beaches offer some of the nicest pictures of Sardinia.
 The ones mentioned here are pretty much random.

 Close to Cagliari (around 40 minutes drive) this locals’ beach is fantastic place to take iconic summer pictures of Sardinia.

 Baccu Mandara orientation makes it a great photo location both in the late morning (that’s when I took my photo) or at sunset.
 In order to take this photo (one of my favorite of my Sardinia photos repertoire) I walked to the left of the beach and climbed the rocks (it’s fairly easy, but do wear at least flip flops as it may be slippery).
 The view from there are simply stunning.

 Are you not inspired to write a good caption for your sunset photo?
 Check out this post for the best sunset captions for Instagram.